arttupii/CLSMB/README.txt

         normally ---> FEED HOLD is open
  - LOAD_POSITION_CONTROL mode needs something.
 "Direct control" causes too much vibrations.
  - STEP_LOSS_COMPENSATION mode works

+List of Known Bugs:
+ - You should swap D3 and D8 pins on Arduino nano (this needs also some code changes).
+StepIn needs RISING interrupt.
+CHANGE interrupt causes too many interrupts for arduino nano and it cannot handle all of them.
+This issue has been fixed in ESP2866 branch.

  Compatible with: